rjbassig/dsc-recipe-rating-analysis/README.md

 I will build a **regression model** to predict the `average_rating` of a recipe.
 I chose `average_rating` as my response variable because it directly connects to my original question of which recipe characteristics are associated with higher ratings.

 I will evaluate my model using **Root Mean Squared Error (RMSE)**.
-RMSE measures the typical size of the errors between the predicted and actual ratings while giving greater weight to larger prediction errors.
+RMSE measures the size of the errors between the predicted and actual ratings while giving greater weight to larger prediction errors.
 A lower RMSE indicates better predictive performance.
+I chose RMSE instead of a metric such as MAE because RMSE penalizes larger prediction errors more heavily, which is useful for identifying predictions that are especially far from a recipe's actual rating.

 The features used to make predictions will only include information that would be known before a user rates a recipe.
 These include characteristics such as preparation time, number of steps, number of ingredients, and nutritional information.
 This prevents the model from using information that would only become available after the rating is given.

 ## Baseline Model

 My baseline model is a **Linear Regression** model that predicts a recipe's `average_rating` using three features from the original dataset:

 - `minutes`: a quantitative feature representing the preparation time of the recipe.